lzim/mtl/blue/session04/s04_facilitator/mtl_session04_say.md

 ## In-session Exercise (30 minutes)

-- Menu results and team needs discussion
+- Menu results and team needs discussion.

 ### 1. Complete the *MTL Menu* on your own.

+- If you have not completed the MTL Menu at mtl.how/menu, please take 5 minutes to complete it.
+Your username is your VA email.
-- Everyone on the team has completed the MTL Menu, and we are showing the tabulated results *[Show Menu Results]*.
+- Once everyone on the team has completed the MTL Menu, and we will show the tabulated results *[Show Menu Results]*.
 - You will receive a summary of this in your follow-up email.

 ### 2. Review the team's results with your team.